 14-Day Notice to Quit

-This type of Wisconsin eviction notice does not give the tenant an opportunity to cure the violation.
+The 14-Day Wisconsin eviction notice does not give the tenant an opportunity to cure the violation.
 This may only be served on tenancies of one year or less if the landlord has already served a 5-day notice for the initial lease violation and the subsequent violation is for the breach of the same type–nonpayment of rent or lease provision violation.
 Landlords may also serve this notice on week-to-week or month-to-month tenancies.

-This is a non-renewal notice that is served on tenants with month-to-month tenancies and advises the tenant that the lease will expire on a certain day.
+The 28-Day Notice is a non-renewal notice that is served on tenants with month-to-month tenancies and advises the tenant that the lease will expire on a certain day.

 30-Day Notice to Quit